 Unlike other hospitals, the majority of funding for St. Jude comes from generous donors.

-Families never receive a bill from St. Jude for treatment, travel, housing or food—because all a family should worry about is helping their child live.
-Although we accept insurance, St. Jude is a research hospital, so many of the treatment and services we provide are not covered by insurance and will not be in the future.
+Families never receive a bill from St. Jude for treatment, travel, housing or food.
+Although we accept insurance, St. Jude is a research hospital, so many of the treatment and services we provide are not covered by insurance.

 We are proud that 82 cents of every dollar received from donations, research grants, insurance recoveries and investment returns goes to support the current and future needs of St. Jude.
 Our donors can trust that their giving has helped save the lives of thousands of children.